Ze-sys/onc-api-example-codes/README.md

 ## Wish list

-- Build AI supported code generator for api calls.
+- Build an AI supported code generator.
 Wouldn't it be great to type something like `get me all onc device locations` inside a little box and a code snippet pops up.